Raikryu/himark-challenge/dashboard/src/task3_original.md

     console.log("- Unique days:", uniqueDays);
     console.log("- Time values length:", timeValues.length);

+    // Check if we need to manually populate the day selector
-    const daySelect = document.getElementById("day-select");
+    // This is a safeguard in case the HTML template interpolation didn't work const daySelect = document.getElementById("day-select");
     if (daySelect && daySelect.options.length === 0 && uniqueDays && uniqueDays.length > 0) {
       console.log("Day select has no options, populating manually");